ManjushaDevops/ManjushaDevops/README.md

 -🌱 I’m currently learning GitOps

-💼 Checkout my experience on https://in.linkedin.com/in/manjusha-adaling
+-💼 Checkout my experience on https://in.linkedin.com/in/manjusha-adaling

+-✍🏽 I regularly write on https://dev.to/thedevopschaser

-🫱🏻‍🫲🏼 You can reach to me on manjusha.devops98@gmail.com
+-🫱🏻‍🫲🏼 You can reach to me on manjusha.devops98@gmail.com

 -🙌🏽 Let's learn toghether!